philiagus/pdostatementbuilder/README.md

 ## What is it?

 A simple way of building complex PDOStatements in a readable way.
 Want to build an overly complex filter SQL for your project?
-This is the code to use!
+This is the project to use!

 ## Is it covered?
 - 100% Test covered
 - Tested in
-    - PHP7.2
-    - PHP7.3
-    - PHP7.4
     - PHP8.0
+    - PHP8.1

 ## Why do all this?